international employment law firm alliance L&E Global

 • parental leave and related entitlements;

-• unpaid family and domestic violence leave;
+• paid family and domestic violence leave;

 • annual leave;